usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 Two related keys, consisting of a public key and a private key, that are used to perform complementary operations such as encryption and decryption or signature verification and generation.

 #### Attack
 An attempt by an unauthorized individual to defeat security controls.
-For example, to fool a verifier or a Relying Party into believing that the unauthorized individual in question is the subscriber.
+For example, to fool a verifier or an RP into believing that the unauthorized individual in question is the subscriber.

 #### Attacker
 A party who acts with malicious intent to compromise an information system.